Gum Health: Avoiding Swelling Or Bleeding Gums

 If you experience any bleeding or tenderness while brushing, it’s time to schedule an appointment with Cardiff Dental to address the underlying causes.

-Causes Of Bleeding Or Tender Gums
+Causes Of Tender or Bleeding Gums

 Plaque caused by bacteria is the direct cause of gingivitis, which leads to gum tenderness, swelling, and bleeding.
-Oral bacteria can be partly controlled by good dental habits at home, and regular checkups.

-Many other issues can also play a part in making your gums more susceptible to gum disease.
+Many other issues can also play a part in making your gums more susceptible to gum disease: